How does Cabometyx work?

 It blocks their activity involved in normal cellular functioning, as well as their activity that leads to the development and spread of cancer.

-Cabometyx is used to treat patients with advanced renal cell carcinoma (kidney cancer) and patients with hepatocellular carcinoma (liver cancer) who have previously been treated with Nexavar (sorafenib).
+Cabometyx is used to treat patients with advanced renal cell carcinoma (kidney cancer), including as a first-line treatment when used in combination with Opdivo (nivolumab).
+It is also used to treat patients with hepatocellular carcinoma (liver cancer) who have previously been treated with Nexavar (sorafenib), as well as certain patients with differentiated thyroid cancer.
 It comes in the form of a tablet and is taken once a day.

 - Cabometyx.
 How does Cabometyx work?.
 Available from: https://www.cabometyx.com/about-cabometyx.
 [Accessed December 1, 2020].